Benjamin Kendrick Pierce: War of 1812

-Pierce's military career started when he was commissioned as a First Lieutenant in the 3rd Artillery on March 12, 1812, shortly before outbreak of the War of 1812.
+Pierce's military career started when he was commissioned as a first lieutenant in the 3rd Artillery on March 12, 1812, shortly before outbreak of the War of 1812.
 He commanded a battery called Pierce's Company of Artillery, and took part in several battles, including Fort Oswego, Fort Erie, Chippawa, and Lundy's Lane.

 Continued military service

 Pierce remained in the Army following the War of 1812, serving primarily in the 1st, 3rd and 4th Artillery Regiments.
-He was promoted to Captain in the 1st Artillery on October 1, 1813.
+He was promoted to captain in the 1st Artillery on October 1, 1813.

 His post-war assignments included command of Company O, 1st United States Infantry (an Artillery unit), with frequent command of Fort Holmes and Fort Mackinac, depending on whether there were officers senior to him at Fort Mackinac (1816–1821).
 Pierce's brother John Sullivan Pierce and brother-in-law John McNeil Jr. were also in the Army and performing duty at Fort Holmes and Fort Mackinac during Pierce's time in Michigan.

-His other assignments included Fort Barrancas (1821–1824), during which he was promoted to Brevet Major in June 1823 for "faithful service in one grade for ten years", Fort Delaware (1827–1831), and Fort Hamilton (1832–1834, 1834–1835).
+His other assignments included Fort Barrancas (1821–1824), during which he was promoted to brevet major in June 1823 for "faithful service in one grade for ten years", Fort Delaware (1827–1831), and Fort Hamilton (1832–1834, 1834–1835).

 Second Seminole War

 The Second Seminole War started when Seminoles under Osceola's leadership at war with white settlers in Florida massacred Major Francis L. Dade and his command on December 28, 1835.
 In the fall of 1836 Pierce was assigned to Fort Defiance and Fort Drane.
-Pierce was promoted to permanent Major in the 1st Artillery on 11 June 1836, and to Brevet Lieutenant Colonel in October 1836 (to rank from 21 August 1836) for "distinguished service in affair at Fort Drane, Florida".
+Pierce was promoted to permanent major in the 1st Artillery on 11 June 1836, and to brevet lieutenant colonel in October 1836 (to rank from 21 August 1836) for "distinguished service in affair at Fort Drane, Florida".

 In addition to his Army commission, in October 1836 Pierce was simultaneously appointed a colonel in the Florida Militia and assigned as the militia's quartermaster general and commander of a mounted regiment of Creek Indians who had allied themselves with the Americans against the Seminoles.
 In response to Dade's Massacre, Pierce's command engaged and routed Osceola and his followers.

-At a subsequent battle in the Wahoo Swamp, on November 1, 1836, in the region south of the Withlacoochee River Cove, Pierce was part of a force which again defeated a sizable contingent of Seminoles.
+At the November 1, 1836, battle in the Wahoo Swamp in the region south of the Withlacoochee River Cove, Pierce was part of a force which again defeated a sizable contingent of Seminoles.
 His commander mentioned Pierce favorably in his written report, which led to his being recommended a few years later for a brevet promotion to colonel.

 While commanding a contingent of the 1st Artillery Regiment on the Indian River in 1838, Pierce directed construction of a blockhouse and other buildings, and the post was named Fort Pierce in his honor.